 Protein purification.
 Ase1-GFP was expressed and purified as described previously (Janson et al. 2007).
 Ase1-mNeonGreen was expressed in e. coli cells.
 After harvesting the cells, the cell pellet was resuspended in 5 mL ice-cold phosphate buffered saline (PBS) and stored at - 80 °C for further use.
 For cell lysis, the cells were homogenized in 30 mL ice-cold His-Trap buffer (50 mM Na-phosphate buffer, pH 7.5, 5% glycerol, 300 mM KCl, 1 mM MgCl2, 0.1% tween-20, 10 mM BME, 0.1 mM ATP) supplemented with 30 mM imidazole, Protease Inhibitor Cocktail (cOmplete, EDTA free, Roche) and benzonase to the final concentration of 25 units/mL, and centrifuged at 45000 x g for 60 min at 4 °C in the Avanti J-26S ultracentrifuge (JA-30.50Ti rotor, Beckman Coulter).
 The cleared cell lysate was incubated in a lysis buffer-equilibrated Ni-NTA column (HisPur Ni-NTA Superflow Agarose, Thermo Scientific) for 2 h at 4 °C. The Ni-NTA column was sequentially washed with a wash buffer I (His-Trap buffer supplemented with 60 mM imidazole), a wash buffer II (His-Trap buffer supplemented with 60 mM imidazole and 700 mM NaCl).
 The beads were re-dissolved with the wash buffer I. The purification tags were cleaved overnight with 3C PreScisson protease.
 The protein was concentrated using an Amicon ultracentrifuge filter and flash frozen in liquid nitrogen.

-In vitro tau-MT binding assay.
+In vitro Ase1-MT binding assay.
 Flow chambers were prepared as described previously (Braun et al., 2011) or fabricated on silicon-on-insulator substrate with a diameter of ≈100 mm and nominal value of the top silicon layer thickness of 50 µm based on a design prepared in Nanolithography toolbox software (Coimbatore Balram et al., 2016; Zhang et al., 2020).
 Two lithography steps were performed, one defining the flow chamber, the second one for through holes.
 We etched the top silicon and stopped it at the buried SiO2 layer with no Si residue there, followed by anodic bonding of the silicon wafer with fabricated chambers and through holes to the corning glass type Corning 7740 with nominal thickness of 170 µm, subsequent dicing by a diamond blade dicing saw into individual chips and coating with FAS-17 fluorosilane using method described earlier (Castro et al., 2018).
 MTs were prepared as described previously (Braun et al., 2011).
 Biotinylated, GMPCPP-stabilized, fluorescence-labeled MTs in BRB80 (80 mM Pipes/KOH pH 6.9, 1 mM MgCl2, 1 mM EGTA) were immobilized in a flow chamber using biotin antibodies (Sigma B3640, 20 µg ml−1 in PBS).
 Subsequently, the buffer in the flow cell was exchanged for assay buffer (see below).
 Then, Ase1 in assay buffer was flushed into the flow cell at the final assay concentration stated in the main text, together with tubulin.
 Set A experiments (Figures 1, 2, 3B, C, S1) were performed at room temperature and with 30µM unlabeled tubulin present in solution.
 Set B experiments (Figures 3A, D-G, S2, S3A, B, S4D) were performed at 29°C and with 14µM tubulin, 7% of which was labeled with rhodamine.
 In the case of set B experiments, non-biotinylated GMPCPP-stabilized MTs were flushed into the flow cell and bound to the template MTs that were sparsely covered sparsely with Ase1 (these steps were performed before the assay buffer had been flushed in).
+To prevent evaporation in order to avoid changes in component concentrations, the channels were sealed after flushing in the assay buffer.